SgtIria/gulp-webpack-coffee-jade-stylus-starter/README.md

 https://github.com/eggheadio/egghead-react-flux-example

-I'm just not quite using it yet.
-Just trying to get started (but I really think jade is important and coffeescript is just freakin more readable)!
+I'm just not quite ready for it yet.